 When pregnant mice were exposed to very low levels (400-times below the EPA's "no observed adverse effect level") of triflumizole, a fungicide used on food and ornamental crops, their offspring had excess fatty tissue, as compared to unexposed controls.
 Triflumizole also caused stem cells and pre-fat cells to develop into fat cells (Li et al. 2012).

 A study found that women who mixed or applied pesticides to crops or repaired pesticide application equipment during the first trimester of pregnancy had a higher risk of developing gestational diabetes.
 In the women who reported agricultural exposure during pregnancy, the risk of gestational diabetes was associated with the use of four herbicides (2,4,5-T; 2,4,5-TP; atrazine; butylate) and three insecticides (diazinon; phorate; carbofuran) (Saldana et al. 2007).

-There is evidence that various pesticides may contribute to the development of type 2 and gestational diabetes.
+There is evidence that various pesticides may contribute to the development of type 2 and perhaps even gestational diabetes, especially at higher levels of exposure (e.g., among farmworkers).
 Exposures to pesticides have not been directly studied in relation to type 1 diabetes.
 Based on the above findings, it may be worth conducting appropriate studies on this possibility.